-- (a) up to 45 points from the Foundation courses listed in the schedule to the degree. - i.
-A student who has completed an undergraduate degree that includes related undergraduate courses may substitute one or more foundation courses with other approved courses from Group B by approval of the Academic Academic Dean of Science. - (b) 60 points of Group A courses listed in the schedule to the degree. - i.
-With approval of the Academic Dean of Science a student may substitute one or more of these courses with a more advanced course on the topic. - (c) At least 15 points from Group B courses listed in the schedule to the degree.
+- (a) up to 45 points from the Foundation courses listed in the Schedule to the degree. - A student who has completed an undergraduate degree that includes related undergraduate courses may substitute one or more foundation courses with other approved courses from Group B by approval of the Academic Dean of Science. - (b) 60 points of Group A courses listed in the Schedule to the degree. - With approval of the Academic Dean of Science a student may substitute one or more of these courses with a more advanced course on the topic. - (c) At least 15 points from Group B courses listed in the Schedule to the degree.

-A student for the Postgraduate Diploma in Applied Data Science (PGDipADS), before applying to enrol in the diploma, must have:
+A student for the Postgraduate Diploma in Applied Data Science (PGDipADS), before applying to enrol in the Diploma, must have:

-- (a) qualified for a university degree in an area which is relevant to data science e.g. biological sciences, computer science, digital humanities, economics, engineering, environmental science, finance, geography, geology, mathematics, physics, psychology, statistics, or any other relevant degree subject to approval of the Academic Academic Dean of Science; and - (b) at least 90 points in relevant 300-level courses passed with a B grade average that meets the approval of the Academic Dean of Science; and - (c) met the prerequisites as specified in the BSc(Hons) or BA(Hons) regulations in at least one relevant major; and - (d) been approved as a student for the qualification by the Academic Dean of Science.
+- (a) qualified for a university degree in an area which is relevant to data science eg, biological sciences, computer science, digital humanities, economics, engineering, environmental science, finance, geography, geology, mathematics, physics, psychology, statistics, or any other relevant degree subject to approval of the Academic Dean of Science; and - (b) at least 90 points in relevant 300-level courses passed with a B Grade Point Average that meets the approval of the Academic Dean of Science; and - (c) met the prerequisites as specified in the BSc(Hons) or BA(Hons) Regulations in at least one relevant major; and - (d) been approved as a student for the qualification by the Academic Dean of Science.